Quick Answer: SRE Observability Roadmap

 |---|---|---|

-| User journey | What must work for customers? | Login, checkout, report generation, booking, onboarding, or sync completion |
+| User journey | What must work for customers? | Login, checkout, booking, report generation, onboarding, or data sync |

 | Service-level indicator | What signal measures that journey? | Availability, latency percentile, error rate, freshness, durability, or queue delay |

-| Service-level objective | What target is good enough? | 99.9% success, p95 under 300 ms, jobs completed within 10 minutes |
+| Service-level objective | What target is good enough? | 99.95 percent checkout success, p95 API latency under 300 ms, or jobs completed within 10 minutes |

-| Error budget | How much failure can the team absorb? | Budget burn guides release pace, remediation, and risk acceptance |
+| Error budget | How much failure can the team absorb? | Budget burn guides release pace, risk acceptance, remediation, and customer communication |

-| Owner | Who acts when the target is at risk? | Named engineering team, product owner, escalation contact, and decision cadence |
+| Owner | Who acts when the target is at risk? | Named service team, escalation contact, product owner, and decision cadence |

 This ownership step matters.
 A dashboard without an owner becomes a wall display.
 An SLO with an owner becomes a decision mechanism for release timing, technical debt, capacity planning, and customer communication.
+Teams that need delivery and reliability improvements together can use the supporting guide to DevOps consulting for SaaS teams.

-- Metrics: request rate, error rate, duration, saturation, queue depth, job completion, dependency health, and business-critical counters.
+- Metrics: request rate, error rate, duration, saturation, queue depth, dependency health, job completion, and business-critical counters.

 - Traces: cross-service transaction paths that reveal slow dependencies, retries, timeouts, and failure propagation.